Pirhhot/project_advanced_data_analysis_Berthomier_Paterour/README.txt

 └── README.md                    # Project documentation

-Dependencies
+- Dependencies

 The following Python libraries are required:

 os pandas numpy matplotlib seaborn scikit-learn umap-learn imblearn json time

-Data
+- Data

 The project expects two main data files:

+merged_data_final.csv: Contains the main dataset with transcriptomic information and the labels.
+It is not on the repository => Get it from Thomas or use the id_summary.tsv to retrieve the indices of the GDC database.
-merged_data_final.csv: Contains the main dataset with transcriptomic information and the labels. clinical.tsv: Contains clinical annotations with Case ID and diagnosis_category.
+Go to the GDC database and retrieve the raw counts star pipeline and use the load method from the Data class in datasets.py. clinical.tsv: Contains clinical annotations with Case ID and diagnosis_category.

 Place these files in the data/ directory.